See the World Global Perspective

 Course Work

-Student journals will be read in two stages: the first half will be read by Professor Sage while in London, and the second half will be turned in soon after our return to the United States.
+Student journals will be read in two stages: the first half will be read by Professor Snyder while in London, and the second half will be turned in soon after our return to the United States.
+The final paper, described below, will be due at the same time as the second half of the journal.
 Students will be given a participation grade, which evaluates your level of inquisitiveness and positive contributions to discussions and other group activities.

 Travel

-Transportation to and from the United Kingdom is handled by the student.
+Transportation to and from London will be handled by the student.

 Eligibility